jw2249a/2017-bayes-audit/2017-code/README.md

 Each line describes a risk measurement that will be done on the specified contest (given in the first column) at the end of each stage.
-The measured risk will be a value between 0.00 and 1.00; larger values correspond to more risk.
+The measured risk will be a value between 0.00 and 1.00, inclusive; larger values correspond to more risk.

 The third column specifies the **risk limit** for that measurement.
 If the measured risk is less than the risk limit, then that measurement **passes**.